Batavia High School (Ohio)

 Batavia High School is a public high school located in Batavia, Ohio.
 It is the only high school in the Batavia Local School District.
-It has about 625 students, and recently started open enrollment.
+Past enrollment has exceed 600 students.
 The school mascot is the Bulldog.
-The school is located 20 miles east of Cincinnati within the village of Batavia, which is a village of about 1,700 people and is the county seat of Clermont County.
+The school is located 20 miles east of Cincinnati within the village of Batavia, which is a village of about 1,700 people and is the county seat of Clermont County, a county with a population of approximately 211,973.
 The school district encompasses the village and surrounding areas serving a total population of approximately 14,300.
-Batavia High School is a participant with the Southern Buckeye Conference, or SBAAC, and the rival of the Batavia Bulldog sports teams are the Williamsburg Wildcats.
+Batavia High School is a participant with the Southern Buckeye Conference, or SBAAC, and the rival of the Batavia Bulldog sports teams are the Williamsburg Wildcats who are located just 10 minutes away.